Sachin Tendulkar: Playing style

-Reception
+Reception and legacy

-Tendulkar's consistent performances earned him a fan following across the globe, including amongst Australian crowds, where Tendulkar has consistently scored centuries.
-One of the most popular sayings by his fans is "Cricket is my religion and Sachin is my God".
-Cricinfo mentions in his profile that "...
-Tendulkar remains, by a distance, the most worshipped cricketer in the world."
+Tendulkar is often regarded as one of the greatest and most influential cricketers in the history of cricket.
+His consistent performances earned him a fan following across the globe, including among Australian crowds, where Tendulkar has consistently scored centuries.
+One of the most popular sayings by his fans is, "Cricket is my religion and Sachin is my God".
+ESPNcricinfo mentions in his profile that, "...
+Tendulkar remains, by a distance, the most worshipped cricketer in the world".

-During the Australian tour of India in 1998 Matthew Hayden said "I have seen God.
-He bats at no. 4 in India in Tests."
-However, on God, Tendulkar himself is reported to have said "I am not God of cricket.
-I make mistakes, God doesn't."
+During the Australian tour of India in 1998, Matthew Hayden said, "I have seen God.
+He bats at no. 4 in India in Tests".
+However, Tendulkar himself is reported to have said, "I am not God of cricket.
+I make mistakes, God doesn't".
 Tendulkar made a special appearance in the Bollywood film Stumped in 2003, appearing as himself.

-On 24 February 2010, Cricinfo site could not handle the heavy traffic experienced after Tendulkar broke the record for the highest individual male score in a One Day International match against South Africa, also becoming the first player to score 200* in the history of ODIs as more than 5 million fans visited the website at a time.
+On 24 February 2010, the cricket website ESPNcricinfo could not handle the heavy traffic experienced after Tendulkar broke the record for the highest individual male score in a One Day International match against South Africa, also becoming the first player to score 200* in the history of ODIs as more than 5 million fans visited the website at a time.

-There have been many instances when Tendulkar's fans have undertaken extreme activities over his dismissal in the game.
-As reported by many Indian newspapers, a young man hanged himself due to distress over Tendulkar's failure to reach his 100th century.
+There have been many instances when Tendulkar's fans undertook extreme activities over his dismissal in a game.
+As reported by many Indian newspapers, for example, a young man hanged himself due to distress over Tendulkar's failure to reach his 100th century.